 The levee system demonstrated its inadequacy after flood damage in 1955, but efforts to reconfigure the system did not occur.
-Although the 1949 flood project was designed to reduce flood risk in the Pajaro Basin from a two percent annual chance of exceedance (ACE) probability event (50-year event), subsequent analyses indicated that these levees provide an 8-year level of flood protection, which is one of the lowest levels of protection of any federal flood control system in California (PRFMA, 2022).
+Although the 1949 flood project was designed to reduce flood risk in the Pajaro Basin from a two percent annual chance of exceedance (ACE) probability event (50-year event), hydrologic analysis conducted following the flood flows of 1955 and 1958 indicated that the design capacity was more equivalent to a four percent ACE probability event (25-year event).
+The analysis additionally indicated an expected ACE probability of 12 percent (8-year event) more accurately describes the existing level of flood protection for both Salsipuedes and Corralitos Creeks, which is one of the lowest levels of protection of any federal flood control system in California.